Rw1nd/TheoremExtr/README.md

 make dunestrap
 opam install -y .
 ```
-The precess may report error because of `coq-doc`.
-But this will not effect the using of `coqc`.
+The process may report an error related to `coq-doc`; however, this will not affect the building of `coqc`.
+We can ignore this error.
-After installation, we can use `opam list` to check whether coq has been installed.
+After installation, verify that Coq has been successfully installed by executing `opam list`.

-### Install Rocq Projects
+### Installing Rocq Projects
-Now we need build and install all the project that are used for extraction.
+The next step involves building and installing all projects required for extraction.
-The first step is unzip the projects:
+First, extract the project archives:
 ```bash
 cd /home/opam/data/lemmasearch_proj
 python3 unzip_file.py
 ```

-Then we build and install all the projects to current ocaml environment.
-We have provided a `Makefile` to automate this process.
-By default, we use 16 cores for compilation.
-You can modify the `Makefile` if you want to use different number of cores.
+Then, build and install all projects into the current OCaml environment.
+We provide a `Makefile` to automate this process.
+By default, we use 16 cores to compile projects.
+The `Makefile` can be modified to adjust the number of cores according to your system configuration.
 ```bash
 cd /home/opam/data/lemmasearch_proj
 make
 ```

-This process may take a long time because there are many projects and some projects are large (e.g., CompCert).
-After this process, all the projects have been installed.
+This process may require substantial time.
+Upon completion, all projects will be successfully installed.

 ## Extracting Theorems
-`Coq-Lemmas` is the Rocq plugin that we implemented to extract theorems from runtimes.
-We need to install it to the ocaml environment.
-Use the following commands:
+`Coq-Lemmas` is the Rocq plugin we developed for theorem extraction at runtime.
+Install this plugin into the OCaml environment using the following commands:
 ```bash
 cd /home/opam/data/Coq-Lemmas
 make
 make install
 ```

-Now we can use our tool to extract theorems from Rocq projects.
-We have provided a python script `e.py` to automate this process.
-The script will extract theorems from all the projects in `lemmasearch_proj_extraction` directory.
-We need unzip the projects by using script `unzip_file.py` and then run the extraction script `e.py`:
+The tool can now be used to extract theorems from Rocq projects.
+We provide a Python script `e.py` to automate this process.
+This script extracts theorems from all projects in the `lemmasearch_proj_extraction` directory.
+First, extract the projects using the `unzip_file.py` script, then execute the extraction script `e.py`:
 ```bash
 cp /home/opam/data/rocq.tar.gz /home/opam/data/lemmasearch_proj_extraction/
 cd /home/opam/data/lemmasearch_proj_extraction/